alitariq4589/saber-v/README.md

 ## Future Objectives

+- [ ] Retire the process properly by freeing the held pages in memory and the memory allocated by the exited process
 - [ ] Add essential linux bianaries (e.g. gcc compiler, sh, bash) in the disk space
 - [ ] Add mutithreading support
 - [ ] Add support for running this kernel on RISC-V SBCs (such as VisionFive 1&2, HiFive Unleashed etc.)

 ### Long-term objective